-BA (Hons) 142L 3 years
+BA (Hons) | 142L | 3 years

 International politics is entering a turbulent and fascinating era.
-The global order is being reshaped by the emergence both of new issues, such as climate change, and new actors, especially from the Global South, who are contesting established structures of power.
+The global order is being reshaped both by the emergence of new powers and by the increasing complexity of politics at the local, national, regional, international and global levels.

 In studying International Relations at Aberystwyth, you will engage in debates about the key issues and most significant challenges in international politics in the 21st century.
-You will study the concepts, practices and histories that are central to international politics and explore the ways in which all these factors are undergoing radical transformation.
+You will study the concepts, practices, policies, histories and regions that are central to international politics as a discipline and explore the ways in which all these factors are undergoing radical transformation.